cogsl/sheval/README.md

-# Recursive shapes experiment
+# ShEval - SHACL/ShEx Engines Evaluation

+This repo contains code to compare different SHACL and ShEx engines.

+The code can be used to compare results of evaluating shapes with different graphs and target declarations or shape maps.

-The experiment compares how different implementations of SHACL and ShEx behave with recursive shapes.
+More concretely, the code has been used to compare how different implementations of SHACL and ShEx behave with recursive shapes.

 ## Implementations